 For a more intense outdoor, on land experience, cycle to the western shores of Lake Weyba.
 The water in the lake is clear and as a result, makes for a great place to swim; especially for those who don’t like deep waters.
 Or for something with a little more of an adrenaline hit why not try some kite surfing; however, Weyba is known to be a bit gusty at times.

 Plantlife surrounding the lake includes eucalyptus, mangroves and saltpans.
 There are a number of rare and threatened species of plants like the Swamp Orchid, Christmas Bells and Tiny Wattle.
 Often known as the lungs of Noosa river; the lake provides a vital home to a lot of flora and fauna in the area.

-Plant life surrounding the lake includes open forest, mangroves and saltpans and the lake adjoining Noosa National Park influences the vegetation.
-Due to the shallow waters, only catamarans and small tinnies are recommended, as the foreshore has no formal boat access to the lake either.
-You can find a choice of accommodation options in the area like charming lake houses and cottages, which have been designed to blend in with the natural environment.
-Set up for a night or two so you can explore the surrounding area.
-From a lakeside picnic to a sunset stroll, take the opportunity to indulge in the serene atmosphere with the choice of beautiful accommodation options.
+Since the waters of Weyba are so shallow, only catamarans and small tinnies are recommended; the foreshore has no formal boat access to the lake.
+You can find a choice of accommodation options in the area like charming lake houses and cottages; which have been designed to blend in with the natural environment.